raiyanmook27/Lum/README.md

 # Lum

-A smart contract that saves ether from groups of users and sends all ether to a random user for every specified time.
+ A smart contract that creates a group of users who can deposit funds into contract daily and every week a member of the group is sent all the funds, the process starts again.

 ## Features to be implemented